Reactive-Network/reactive-smart-contract-demos/src/demos/uniswap-v2-stop-order/README.md

 * `REACTIVE_PRIVATE_KEY`
 * `SYSTEM_CONTRACT_ADDR`

 If you want to test this live, you will need some tokens and a Uniswap V2 liquidity pool for them.
-You can use any pre-existing tokens and pair, or you can deploy your own, e.g. the barebones ERC20 token provided in `UniswapDemoToken.sol`.
+You can use any pre-existing tokens and pair, or you can deploy your own, e.g., the barebones ERC-20 token provided in `UniswapDemoToken.sol`.

 The destination chain contract is deployed to Sepolia at `0x7B7FDD139DaCF06d236C999E23cF2eac36C349C1`.
 It is configured to use the Uniswap V2 router at `0xC532a74256D3Db42D0Bf7a0400fEFDbad7694008`, which is associated with the factory contract at `0x7E0987E5b3a30e3f2828572Bb659A548460a3003`.
-It also doesn't validate the caller's address to simplify testing.
-If you can use the pairs deployed by this factory, you do not need to deploy your own instance of the contract.
-In case you do need your own destination chain contract, deploy as follows:
+It doesn't validate the caller's address to simplify testing.
+If you can use the pairs deployed by this factory, there is no need to deploy your own instance of the contract.
+In case you do require your own destination chain contract, deploy as follows:

 ```
 forge create --rpc-url $SEPOLIA_RPC --private-key $SEPOLIA_PRIVATE_KEY src/demos/uniswap-v2-stop-order/UniswapDemoStopOrderCallback.sol:UniswapDemoStopOrderCallback --constructor-args $AUTHORIZED_CALLER_ADDRESS $UNISWAP_V2_ROUTER_ADDRESS
 ```

-Where the `AUTHORIZED_CALLER_ADDRESS` should contain the address you want to authorize to perform the callbacks, or `0x0000000000000000000000000000000000000000` to skip this check. `UNISWAP_V2_ROUTER_ADDRESS` should point to the V2-compatible router you want to use.
+Here, the `AUTHORIZED_CALLER_ADDRESS` should contain the address you intend to authorize for performing callbacks or use `0x0000000000000000000000000000000000000000` to skip this check. `UNISWAP_V2_ROUTER_ADDRESS` should point to the V2-compatible router you plan to work with.

-To initiate a new stop order, you should authorize your destination chain contract to spend your tokens, e.g.:
+To initiate a new stop order, you should authorize your destination chain contract to spend your tokens:

 ```
 cast send $TOKEN_ADDRESS 'approve(address,uint256)' --rpc-url $SEPOLIA_RPC --private-key $SEPOLIA_PRIVATE_EY $CALLBACK_CONTRACT_ADDR 1000000000000000000
 ```

-The last parameter is the raw amount you want to authorize.
+The last parameter is the raw amount you intend to authorize.
 For tokens with 18 decimal places, the above is equivalent to allowing the callback to spend a single token.

-Now you need to deploy the reactive stop order contract to the Reactive Network, e.g.:
+Now, deploy the reactive stop order contract to the Reactive Network:

 ```
 forge create --rpc-url $REACTIVE_RPC --private-key $REACTIVE_PRIVATE_KEY src/demos/uniswap-v2-stop-order/UniswapDemoStopOrderReactive.sol:UniswapDemoStopOrderReactive --constructor-args $SYSTEM_CONTRACT_ADDRESS $UNISWAP_V2_PAIR_ADDRESS $CALLBACK_CONTRACT_ADDRESS $CLIENT_WALLET $DIRECTION_BOOLEAN $EXCHANGE_RATE_DENOMINATOR $EXCHANGE_RATE_NUMERATOR